ImTiaan/website/drafts.md

 #### Crypto-Shredding: The "Right to be Forgotten"
 GDPR and CCPA give users the "Right to be Forgotten."
 In a complex distributed system with backups, logs, and data lakes, actually deleting a user's data is a nightmare.
 FintraOS solves this with **Crypto-Shredding** (defined in our ADR-002).
 *   **The Strategy:** Every user has a unique Data Encryption Key (DEK).
-All their data—every transaction, every PII field—is encrypted with this key.
+All their data - every transaction, every PII field - is encrypted with this key.
 *   **The Key Hierarchy:**
     *   **Master Key:** Protects the Tenant Keys (Held in Hardware Security Module).
     *   **Tenant Key:** Protects the User Keys.
     *   **User Key (DEK):** Encrypts the actual data.
 *   **The Deletion:** When a user asks to be deleted, we don't hunt down every row in every database.
 We simply delete their DEK from the KMS.
-*   **The Result:** Instantly, all their data—across petabytes of backups, logs, and archives—becomes mathematical gibberish.
+*   **The Result:** Instantly, all their data - across petabytes of backups, logs, and archives - becomes mathematical gibberish.
 It is irretrievable.
 We have "shredded" the data by destroying the only way to read it.
 This ensures 100% compliance without complex data scrubbing operations.

 #### AI Context Scoping
 With the rise of LLMs, we face a new risk: "Hallucinations" and "Data Leakage."